 - Authors should briefly review the NAfME Strategic Plan at http://www.nafme.org/wp-content/files/2014/06/Strategic-Plan_revised-2016.pdf to include information in their submissions on one or more of the following topics: Research, Serving the Profession and the Music Educator, Advocacy, and NAfME Organizational Vitality.

 - All manuscripts must be submitted online at http://mc.manuscriptcentral.com/update.
-Authors should submit manuscripts of no more than 20 pages, which includes a 150-word abstract, followed by a 100-word set of bulleted implications statements, the body of the text, references, and any tables/figures.
+Authors should submit manuscripts of no more than 25 pages, which includes a 150-word abstract, followed by a 100-word set of bulleted implications for music teaching and learning statements, the body of the text, references, and any tables/figures.
 Authors should also submit key words relating to their article's content.
 Type size should be no smaller than 12 points (double-spacing should include 28 points total for a line of text and the following line).
 Figures and drawings should be camera-ready.
 We encourage the submission of short-form articles (4–10 pages) in addition to full-length reports.
-The short form is appropriate for research involving multiple investigations of a continuing line of research and for replications.
+The short form is appropriate for research-to-resource articles, research involving multiple investigations of a continuing line of research, and for replications.
 Short-form articles must be labeled as such in the cover letter, on the abstract, and on the first page of the manuscript.